EmberExperts/ember-await/docs/guides/migrate-from-routes.md

 ### PostsList component

-Here we define `fetchPosts` which looks identically to previous `model()` hook.
+Here we define `fetchPosts` which looks almost identically to previous `model()` hook.
 In this case it is a function, however it can be a getter or just a property.

+In this case the `fetchPosts` recieves an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) which allows you (or the request maker) to watch when Ember Await has aborted the request.
+As we are using `fetch` we are passing the `signal` to it, so it can abort the request when needed.
+This will optimize your data fetching and ensure there is always one pending request at the time.

 ```js
 // app/components/posts-list.js